-The Part IIA regime requires that where a local authority considers that there are reasonable grounds for believing that any land may be contaminated, it shall cause the land to be inspected for the purpose of identifying whether it is contaminated land.
+The Part 2A regime requires that where a local authority considers that there are reasonable grounds for believing that any land may be contaminated, it shall cause the land to be inspected for the purpose of identifying whether it is contaminated land.

-Authorities must act in accordance with guidance issued by the Secretary of State which has been published by the Department of the Environment, Food and Rural Affairs.
+Authorities must act in accordance with guidance issued by the Secretary of State which has been published by Defra.

 The statutory guidance makes clear that Authorities must produce a formal contaminated land inspection strategy document.
-It must set out how and when land which merits inspection, will be identified in an ordered, rational and efficient manner and in what time scale.
+It must set out how and when land which merits inspection, will be identified in an ordered, rational, and efficient manner and in what time scale.